Brachioplasty Drains: A Simple Patient Guide

 Removal is typically quick and done in-office.
 Most patients describe it as uncomfortable but brief, not painful.

-What Is It Like to Care for Drains at Home?
+How to Care for Your Drains at Home

 Drain care is straightforward, and you’ll receive detailed instructions from your surgical team.